cnngraphics/laravel-livewire-fun/README.md

 # This is not for production
-# Laravel admin dashboard practive with Livewire
+# Laravel admin dashboard practice with Livewire

 # This is not for production
 # This is not for production